rbautisf/terraform-aws-demo/README.md

+# Getting Started

+This is a sample project demonstrating the use of Terraform Cloud and AWS as the provider.

 # Terraform AWS Infrastructure

 This project contains the Terraform scripts for setting up the AWS infrastructure for the NowhereLearn Authorization Server application.
 The infrastructure includes a VPC, ECS cluster, RDS instance, ElastiCache Redis instance, and an Application Load Balancer.